2013 Metro Manila Skyway bus accident

-The 2013 Manila Skyway bus accident occurred on December 16, 2013 between Bicutan and Sucat Exits of South Luzon Expressway in Parañaque, Metro Manila, Philippines, after a bus fell off the Skyway, crushing a delivery van and fatally wounding the van's driver.
+The 2013 Manila Skyway bus accident occurred on December 16, 2013, between Bicutan and Sucat Exits of South Luzon Expressway in Parañaque, Metro Manila, Philippines, after a bus fell off the Skyway, crushing a delivery van and fatally wounding the van's driver.
 19 people died and 19 others were injured.
 The Highway Patrol Group-National Capital Region-South Luzon Expressway described the incident as the worst to have happened along the Skyway.

 Accident

-The accident occurred in the Manila suburb of Parañaque on December 16, 2013 at around 5:15 AM (PST).
-The bus, bound for Pacita Complex in San Pedro, Laguna, was traveling on Skyway, one of the longest flyovers in the world that runs above the South Luzon Expressway.
+The accident occurred in the Manila suburb of Parañaque on December 16, 2013, at around 5:15 AM (PST).
+The bus, plying a route originating from Novaliches, Quezon City, and bound for Pacita Complex in San Pedro, Laguna, was traveling on Skyway, one of the longest flyovers in the world that runs above the South Luzon Expressway.
 The bus fell 6 m from Skyway and crashed on top of a van that was on a service road below.
 Eighteen passengers of the bus were killed.
 The driver of the bus, Carmelo Calatcat, later died on December 23.
 As a result of the accident, traffic was slowed down on the highway.

-The bus unit involved was an Almazora AM11 (body # 861) and it was mounted on Isuzu FVR chassis.
+The bus unit involved was a front engine variant of Almazora City Star (body #861) in Isuzu FVR platform.
+The van, in question, was a Mitsubishi L300 Closed Van.